renzorico/recipe-discovery/README.md

 Embed the catalogue and retrieve against a natural-language query (or use lexical search if you prefer so!).
 You can start with a small model you can run locally, but you are free to use any embedding model you like.

 If your hardware does not allow you to run a model locally, you can use the Qwen model: `qwen/qwen3-embedding-8b` on OpenRouter.
-The budget easily covers embedding the full catalogue, but avoid wasteful usage.
+The budget easily covers embedding the full catalogue, but please be careful with your usage.

 ### b) Offline evaluation